 An injury caused by a consumer product can happen to almost anybody.
 You could be injured by a malfunctioning appliance in your kitchen.
 A defective auto part could get you injured on your commute to work.
 Even your cigarette lighter or your cell phone could explode.

-If someone is injured using a product and brings a product liability claim, that person had to have used the product as intended and according to instructions.
+If someone is injured using a product and brings a defective product liability claim, that person had to have used the product as intended and according to instructions.
 If you heat an apartment with a charcoal grill and suffer smoke inhalation, you have no claim against the maker of the grill.

 But if you are injured while using a consumer product as intended, you may pursue a product liability claim for one of these reasons: